Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🧙‍♂️ Algorithm & Data Structure/Classic Algorithms by Problems & Contexts/Dynamic Programming (DP) & Multi-Objective Optimization/Dynamic Programming (DP) & Multi-Objective Optimization.md

 ## Intro
-### Academic Background of Dynamic Programming
-#### Multi-Objective Optimization
-↗ [Multi-Objective Optimization (Pareto Optimization)](../../../../🧮%20Mathematics/🧑‍🦯‍➡️%20Operations%20Research%20(OR)/Mathematical%20Optimization/📌%20Multi-Objective%20Optimization%20(Pareto%20Optimization)/Multi-Objective%20Optimization%20(Pareto%20Optimization).md)
-#### Convex Optimization Programming (COP) & Dynamic Programming (DP)
-↗ [Mathematical Optimization](../../../../🧮%20Mathematics/🧑‍🦯‍➡️%20Operations%20Research%20(OR)/Mathematical%20Optimization/Mathematical%20Optimization.md)
-- ↗ [COP (Convex Optimization Programming)](../../../../🧮%20Mathematics/🧑‍🦯‍➡️%20Operations%20Research%20(OR)/Mathematical%20Optimization/COP%20(Convex%20Optimization%20Programming)/COP%20(Convex%20Optimization%20Programming).md)
-	- ↗ [Dynamic Programming (DP)](../../../../🧮%20Mathematics/🧑‍🦯‍➡️%20Operations%20Research%20(OR)/Mathematical%20Optimization/COP%20(Convex%20Optimization%20Programming)/Dynamic%20Programming%20(DP)/Dynamic%20Programming%20(DP).md)

-### Quick Introduction to DP
+### Quick Introduction to Dynamic Programming (DP)
 > 🔗 https://cp-algorithms.com/dynamic_programming/intro-to-dp.html

-The essence of dynamic programming is to avoid repeated calculation with memoization.
+The essence of dynamic programming is to avoid repeated calculation with **memoization**.
 That's read "memoization" (like we are writing in a memo pad) not memorization.
 - Often, dynamic programming problems are naturally solvable by recursion.
 In such cases, it's easiest to write the recursive solution, then save repeated states in a lookup table.
 This process is known as **top-down dynamic programming with memoization**.
 - However, besides top-down DP we can also solve problems with **bottom-up dynamic programming**.
 Bottom-up is exactly the opposite of top-down, you start at the bottom (base cases of the recursion), and extend it to more and more values.